-Wireless communication system is rapidly enhancing by various techniques by many researcher, to meet the requirement of accurate and fast data communication in fading environment.
+Wireless communication system is rapidly enhancing using various techniques by many researcher & to meet the requirement of accurate and fast data communication in fading environment.
 The MIMO technique plays an important role in this direction.
-The use of MIMO technique in the allow to use higher order modulation for maintaining the errors in limits.
-This paper described one of the MIMO techniques orthogonal space time block code for improving the BER of the QAM modulation based communication in Nakagami fading environment.
-The results show a drastic improvement in the BER.
+It allows upto provide higher order modulation for maintaining the errors in limits.
+This paper describes one of the MIMO techniques namely orthogonal space time block code.
+This technique improves the BER of the QAM-16,QAM-32 and QAM-64 based communication in Rayleigh fading environment.
+The result shows an improvement in the BER.

-KEYWORDS: STBC, OSTBC, QAM, MIMO -OFDM etc.
+KEYWORDS: MIMO -OFDM, STBC, OSTBC, QAM, etc.